 Developed in Wales, the Harlequin is a lightweight heritage breed that can lay as many as 300 large eggs per year.
 It is an active forager but lacks a strong sense of self preservation and therefore may need extra protection from predators and inclement weather.
 It is a calm breed with a body type similar to that of the Campbell duck, from which the Harlequin was developed.
 The hen’s plumage is creamy white with dark brown spots.
 The drake’s color pattern is somewhat similar to, though much lighter than, a mallard’s.

-To appeal to customers who prefer ducks with white plumage, Cackle Hatchery developed the White Layer.
+The White Layer was developed to appeal to customers who prefer ducks with white plumage.
 This duck is popular among Filipinos and other Americans of Asian descent who enjoy the partially incubated duck egg delicacy called balut.
 Compared to ducks with darker plumage, white ducks result in an embryo that is lighter in color and therefore more visually appealing.
 The White Layer produces large to extra-large white eggs, with production ranging from 200 to 290 eggs per year.

 A duck generally starts laying early in the spring of her first year.
 Some begin as early as six months of age and may continue laying nearly year around.
 Layer ducks typically lay consistently for three years, although some strains may lay efficiently for up to five years.
 The best layer ducks stop production only briefly during the fall molt.